demdxx/gocast/README.md

 ## Introduction

 GoCast is a powerful Go library that allows you to easily convert between different basic types in a consistent and efficient way.
-Whether you need to convert strings, numbers, or other basic types, GoCast has got you covered.
+Whether you need to convert strings, numbers, or perform deep copying of complex data structures, GoCast has got you covered.

+### ✨ Latest Improvements

+- **🚀 Enhanced Deep Copy**: Advanced deep copying with circular reference detection and custom options
+- **🎯 Type-Safe Functions**: Specialized `CopySlice[T]()` and `CopyMap[K,V]()` functions with better performance
+- **⚙️ Flexible Options**: `CopyOptions` for controlling copy behavior (depth limits, field filtering)
+- **🔧 Better Architecture**: Modular design with improved error handling and edge case support
+- **📈 Performance**: Optimized paths for different data types with minimal memory allocations

 ## Features

 - **Universal Type Casting**: GoCast provides a set of methods for universal type casting, making it easy to convert data between various types.
+- **Deep Copy Operations**: Advanced deep copying with support for circular references, custom options, and type-safe specialized functions.
 - **Struct Field Manipulation**: GoCast allows you to set and retrieve values of struct fields dynamically, making it a valuable tool for working with complex data structures.
 - **Custom Type Support**: You can define custom types and implement your own conversion logic, giving you full control over how data is cast.
+- **High Performance**: Optimized for speed with specialized paths for different data types and minimal allocations.

 ## Installation